creold/illustrator-scripts/README.md

 *Instructions in other languages: [English](README.md), [Русский](README.ru.md)*

 ## Hi
 This is a collection of JS scripts for Adobe Illustrator.
 All scripts created by me, sometimes using parts of other authors’ code.
+The [Github Gist](https://gist.github.com/creold) contains the small scripts that are not included in the main collection.

 The descriptions for each file can be found in the file’s header text.
 Test environment: Illustrator CS6, CC 2022, 2023 (Windows), CC 2018-2023 (Mac OS).